stitchdata/docs/_destinations/postgresql/setup/amazon-postgresql-rds.md

   - title: "create db user"
     content: |
       {% assign clean-database-name = page.display_name | downcase %}

+      {% include note.html type="single-line" content="**Note**: You must have the ability to create a user and grant privileges to complete this step." %}

+      In the following tabs are the instructions for creating a Stitch {{ destination.display_name }} database user and explanations for the permissions Stitch requires.

       {% include destinations/templates/destination-user-setup.html database-type=clean-database-name %}

   - title: "connect stitch"